ohmyshake/programming-tutorial/book/macos_software/PROMISE_Utility.md

 ```

-- `PROMISE Utility Pro for Mac`: utility for Intel Macbook.
+- `PROMISE Utility Pro for Mac`: the utility for Intel Macbook.

-- `Pegasus32 Series Utility for Mac`: utility for Apple-M1 Mac, and will generate the `promiseutil` command-line tool after installation.
+- `Pegasus32 Series Utility for Mac`: the utility for Apple-M1 Mac, and will generate the `promiseutil` command-line tool after installation.

 ```{figure} ./files/promiseutil.jpg